 You can also discuss the new functionality (or bug fix) before creating the patch, but it's always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.
 A good starting point is to send a pull request on GitHub.
 It can be simple enough to illustrate your idea, and leave documentation/tests for later, after the idea has been validated and proven useful.
-Alternatively, you can send an email to scrapy-users to discuss your idea first.
+Alternatively, you can start a conversation in the Scrapy subreddit to discuss your idea first.
 When writing GitHub pull requests, try to keep titles short but descriptive.
-E.g. For bug #411: "Scrapy hangs if an exception raises in start\requests" prefer "Fix hanging when exception occurs in start\requests (#411)" instead of "Fix for #411".
+E.g. For bug #411: "Scrapy hangs if an exception raises in start_requests" prefer "Fix hanging when exception occurs in start_requests (#411)" instead of "Fix for #411".
 Complete titles make it easy to skim through the issue tracker.